Manug-github/Same-Code-Morse/README.md

 # Same-Code-Morse
-Program that obtains all the words that it contains in a list that share the same morse code.
-And the number of words that are not on the list
+This program gets all the words that share morse code with the input and are contained in "10000-english.txt".
+It also returns the number of combinations that are not in the list.

 Example of use.